Connect with others who understand.

 Other Symptoms of Psoriatic Arthritis

-• Gastrointestinal symptoms related to inflammatory bowel disease
+• Digestive symptoms related to inflammatory bowel disease

 Reaching a Psoriatic Spondylitis Diagnosis

-There’s no single test to diagnose PsA.
-There are also no universally accepted diagnostic criteria for PsA.
-A dermatologist or rheumatologist can help determine whether you have PsA and track how far your condition has progressed.
-Your doctor will likely take a medical history, imaging tests, and blood tests to confirm psoriatic spondylitis or rule out other conditions.
+No single test can diagnose PsA, and there are no universally accepted criteria for its diagnosis.
+A dermatologist or rheumatologist can help determine if you have PsA and track its progression.
+Your doctor will likely review your medical history and order imaging tests and blood tests to confirm psoriatic spondylitis or rule out other conditions.

 Medical History